deviceWISE/device-cloud-osal/doc/updating_os_header.md

 * generate_windows.bat runs on Windows-based systems and will create the header for Windows systems

-Also in that directory are two .in files which contain header content that is common to all operating systems.
+Also in that directory are three .in files which contain header content that is common to all operating systems. os_h_wrap.in is the header used for building the library without using macro functions.

 Generating will assemble the files in the following order:
  1. os_h_top.in
  2. os_<system\>.h (for Android and VxWorks systems)
  3. os_<platform\>.h (where platform is either 'win' or 'posix')
+ 4. os_<platform\>_macros.h (for builds that use macro functions)
  4. os_h_bot.in

 ## Adding OS-Specific Declarations